-You can define more than one department of each type for a company, and, if the Sites parameter is activated, a site.
+You can define more than one department of each type for a company.
 For example, you can have separate sales offices that deal with sales of different products or sales to different market segments, or work for multiple sites that each manufacture a different product.

-The department's financial company
+The department's enterprise unit and financial company

-A department is an entity of an enterprise unit.
+A department is linked to an enterprise unit.
 Each enterprise unit is linked to one financial company.
 The financial data related to a department is registered in the financial company to which the enterprise unit of the department is linked.
+You can link multiple departments of each department type to an enterprise unit.

 You can define relationships between the departments for transactions between the departments and between departments and warehouses, for example, sales or purchase transactions.
-For more information, refer to Intercompany trade setup - overview.
+See User Guide for Intercompany Trade.